Thiagocsoaresbh/hadoop-pseudo-distributed-wsl-setup-guide/README.md

 This is a **hands-on tutorial** designed for beginners with basic Linux knowledge.

----

 ## Author

 **Thiago C. Soares**
 Email: thiagocsoares@gmail.com
 LinkedIn: [linkedin.com/in/thiago-csoares](https://linkedin.com/in/thiago-csoares)

 Created for educational purposes to help students and developers understand Hadoop fundamentals.

----

 ## Prerequisites

-Before starting this tutorial, make sure you have:
+Before starting this tutorial, ensure you have:

 * **Windows 10/11** with WSL 2 enabled
 * **Ubuntu 20.04 LTS** installed on WSL (or similar Debian-based distribution)